Better Than the best EVer

 A Lasting impression

-At the 110’s Varsity Show in Memorial Auditorium, many local high school bands were in attendance, including Athens, Alexander, Nelsonville-York, Trimble and others.
+At the 110’s Varsity Show in Memorial Auditorium in the fall, many local high school bands were in attendance, including Athens, Alexander, Nelsonville-York, Trimble and others.
 For some of the high schools bands, they were there to cheer on graduates who are currently in the 110, while others were catching their first glimpse of the 110.

 Many of the current 110 members distinctly remember the first time that they saw the band, be it from a YouTube video showing their viral hits, or from the Varsity Show.
-For 2016 Field Commander John Rodesh, his first time ever seeing the 110 was as a member of the Toronto HS Marching Band, sitting in Memorial Auditorium at the Varsity Show.
+For 2016 Field Commander John Rodesh, his first time ever seeing the 110 was as a member of the Toronto (Ohio) High School Marching Band, sitting in Memorial Auditorium at the Varsity Show.

 Like with most university bands, the Marching 110 has an Alumni band, and with it, an alumni network thousands of members strong.
 In fact, the Marching 110 Alumni is the largest alumni entity of Ohio University.

 Because the network stretches so far, the 110 is known throughout the country, and the influence has even helped high school students make the decision to come to Ohio.

 “My high school band director is a 110 alum, so I’ve known about the 110 since my freshman year of high school [at Lakewood High School, just west of Cleveland],” says freshman English and creative writing major Tess Cazdin.
 “He always used to tell stories of how it was and how band was probably the most rewarding thing he ever did in his life.
 He made it seem like this really, really cool thing and I wasn’t sure how correct he would be, but he was pretty right.”